 - Built-in buyer traffic — does the marketplace already have artists browsing, or do you have to bring everyone yourself?

 - Licensing tools — editable lease and exclusive templates, automatic contract and file delivery.
-Understand the options in exclusive vs non-exclusive beat licenses.
+Understand the options in exclusive vs non-exclusive beat licenses, and if leasing is new to you, start with what a beat lease actually is.

 - Storefront and customization — a hosted page plus the ability to embed a player on your own site.